Skip to content

 G G m a x = 1 10,000

 ensures quite low base fees.
 Clearly, the value of W i s depends on the number of blocks per slot and the slot time in the Shard network, as well as the total staked amount (Figure 3).
 For instance, when only 6.6 million coins are staked in the system, the base transaction fee is just 0.0005 WATER, but with a total stake of 9.6 billion coins, the fee increases almost fortyfold.
-However, a significant larger number of Workers results in greater network reliability and security of the platform.
+However, a significant larger number of Verifier results in greater network reliability and security of the platform.

 Figure